Deep Quadratic Hedging: Local risk minimisation

 \section{Local risk minimisation}

 As mentioned above, self-financing trading strategies have constant cost equal to the initial wealth $\tilde V_0=y$.
-To have a self-financing strategy hedging for a contingent claim means that one can guarantee the payment of the claim at time $T$ simply by investing the initial amount $\tilde V_0$, whereas using a non-self-financing strategy carries the risk associated to the cost process $\tilde C$.
+Hedging a contingent claim with a self-financing strategy means that one can guarantee the payment of the claim at time $T$ simply by investing the initial amount $\tilde V_0$.
+Using a non-self-financing strategy carries whereas the risk associated to the cost process $\tilde C$.
 We introduce the \textit{risk process} associated to a trading strategy $(\xi,\psi)$ via the following

-In the approach proposed by \cite{Schweizer91}, one aims at minimizing the \textit{risk process} with respect to \textit{small perturbations} of the trading strategy $(\xi,\psi)$.
+In the approach proposed by \cite{Schweizer91}, one aims at minimizing the risk process with respect to small perturbations of the trading strategy $(\xi,\psi)$.
 The concept of small perturbation requires the introduction of several notations that we skip in the present treatment.
-We limit ourselves to the following description: the idea is to introduce a measure for the increase of quadratic risk as measured by a relative variation of the \eqref{eq:riskProcess} over time partitions (see \cite[Equation (1.3)]{Schweizer08}).
+We limit ourselves to the following description: the idea is to introduce a measure for the increase of quadratic risk by measuring the relative variation of $R$ over time partitions (see \cite[Equation (1.3)]{Schweizer08}).
 Such measure of the increase of quadratic risk over perturbations is employed in Definition 1.5 in \cite{Schweizer08} to properly introduce the concept of \textit{local risk minimizing strategy}.
 For our purposes, we will rely on Theorem 1.6 in \cite{Schweizer08}, suitably reformulated for the case of a single final payoff $\tilde H$.
-Such result states the equivalence between local risk minimizing strategies as in the above mentioned Definition 1.5 and strategies that reach the final payoff, while being mean-self-financing with a cost process being a martingale strongly orthogonal to the martingale component of the discounted asset pricess $\tilde{S}$.
+Such result states the equivalence between local risk minimizing strategies as in the above mentioned Definition 1.5 and strategies that reach the final payoff, while being mean-self-financing.
+Moreover, the associated cost process must be a martingale strongly orthogonal\footnote{Let $M, N$ be two $\mathbb{P}$-local martingales.
+We say that $M$ and $N$ are strongly orthogonal if $[M, N]\equiv 0$ up to some evanescent set, implying that $MN$ is a $\mathbb{P}$-local martingale.} to the martingale component of the discounted asset process $\tilde{S}$.

 \begin{thrm}[Theorem 1.6 in \cite{Schweizer08}] The followings are equivalent: \begin{enumerate} \item $(\xi,\psi)$ is local risk minimizing; \item $(\xi,\psi)$ is such that $\tilde{V}_T=\tilde{H}$, is mean-self-financing and the cost process \eqref{eq:CostProcess} is strongly orthogonal to the martingale component of $\tilde{S}$. \end{enumerate} \end{thrm}